 MARTHESI FREDR arrived Melbourne, 18 May 1858 on SS SCOTTISH CHIEF.
 MARCHESI GIUSEPPE arrived Melbourne, 21 Jan 1861 on SS MORNING LIGHT.
 MARCHESE TOMASO arrived Melbourne, 21 Mar 1873 on SS SOMERSETSHIRE.
 MARCHISI ADOLFO arrived Melbourne, 28 Mar 1876 on SS DURHAM.

-Although there are spelling mistakes, other well known names from Poschiavo including Cortesi, Beti, Dorizzi, Crameri, Lanfranchi, Giuliani, Bontognali, appear on the lists, indicating that groups of Poschiavini travelled together.
+Although there are spelling mistakes, other well known names from Poschiavo including Cortesi, Beti, Dorizzi, Crameri, Lanfranchi, Giuliani, Bontognali, appear on the lists, thus indicating that groups of Poschiavini travelled together.
 Details such as ages don't always match on the lists but this might be because the writer did not understand the passenger correctly, the passenger wanted to look "more adult", or the handwriting was misinterpreted when the transcription and indexing were made.
 We are 95% sure that Federico was on the Scottish Chief, the exact dates for this voyage from Liverpool to Melbourne being 06.02.1858 - 10.05.1858.
 The other ships were all from British ports to Victoria, and whilst some details have been traced, further sources of information would be wlecome.
 We cannot trace paintings or prints of the Scottish Chief or Morning Light.